 Want a fast pass to a beautifully designed infographic for social media?
-Use Spark’s infographic maker and all you need to do is select a template and customize it with your own text, icons, and colors!
+Use Adobe Spark’s infographic maker and all you need to do is select a template and customize it with your own text, icons, and colors!

 5. Target Locals With Social Media Ads